Equal Opportunities Statement

 As funds have reduced in recent years it is unlikely that grants will exceed £350.
 If an amount higher than this is being considered ALL trustees must be in agreement.

 Whilst repeat applications will be considered on their own merits Trustees will look at previous applications within a two year period and may take into account whether advice has been followed.
-Subsequent grants within this time frame are likely to be smaller than the original and there is a general principle that no-one will receive more than £1000 within a two year period.

 Whilst trustees will be aware of applications made more than two years previously they will not have the full details of these applications.